Affiliate comparison · Updated July 2026

 The short answer

 On published ceilings, the two are closer than the marketing suggests.
-Binance lists up to ~41% on spot and 30% on futures; OKX lists up to 50% on spot and 30% on futures — both as maximum references, not guarantees.
+Binance lists a 41–50% band for approved spot affiliates and 30% net on futures; OKX lists a single 30% default across spot, futures, options and CeDeFi, raised at a monthly assessment — both as maximum references, not guarantees.
 OKX's spot ceiling is nominally higher, but for the vast majority of traders the deciding factor is not the headline number.
 It's three things: which exchange you trade more volume on, which band you actually reach, and how cleanly a channel passes the rebate back.
 Get those right and either program can be the one that "pays more" for you.

 Side by side